Hospital ER Drinking Fountain Update

 Defective fountains are extremely dangerous, but, even properly operating drinking fountains seem to be risky.
 But, first, I need to communicate better.

 Everyone needs to help hospitals monitor drinking fountains.
 Hopefully, the CDC, health departments and other government agencies can issue warning signs to be attached at every drinking fountain.
 Health department inspectors, workers in hospitals and others could learn how to make sure drinking fountains work properly.
 Some important operational defects to watch for include: • Every spot pushed on a button should create a safe stream of water.
-[Note: Most people are right handed, so, the extreme right side of buttons usually wears out first.] • The stream of water must always squirt high enough above the nozzle to keep the drinker’s lips well above the nozzle.
+[Note: Most people are right handed, so, the extreme right side of buttons usually wears out first.]

 • Water should never squirt against the mouth-guard.